This book offers an annotated bibliography of about 3,100 books, CDs, and DVDs covering American history from before 1600 through the 20th century.

 • Author/illustrator, title, and subject indexes make finding the right book easy

-• Offers nearly 3,300 annotated in-print titles of historical fiction, biography and collective biography, history trade, graphic historical novels, graphic biographies, and graphic histories along with appropriate CDs and DVDs, covering American history from before 1600 through the 20th century
+• Includes more than 3,000 annotated in-print titles of historical fiction, biography and collective biography, history trade, graphic historical novels, graphic biographies, and graphic histories along with appropriate CDs and DVDs, covering American history from before 1600 through the 20th century

-• Includes titles suitable for readers in kindergarten through grade 6, with specific grade-range recommendations
+• Includes titles suitable for readers in grade levels 7-12, with specific grade-range recommendations

-• Helps adults work with young readers to select both fiction and nonfiction titles relating to school needs or personal interests
+• Helps adults work with teen readers to select both fiction and nonfiction titles relating to school needs or personal interests